-Being seen by a medical provider at the Health Center is FREE to all currently enrolled Caltech students.
+Being seen by a medical provider at Student Health Services is FREE to all currently enrolled Caltech students.
 However, if you need additional care or treatment such as medication, lab work, imaging or referrals - there may be a cost involved.
 Your insurance will cover part of that cost and you may be expected to pay a co-pay.
 If you have concerns about the cost of treatment, please speak with your medical provider to determine the best choice for you.
 For the most accurate information on healthcare costs, please speak with your insurance provider.

 Why go to counseling?